nanopool/nanominer/README.md

 Optional common parameter.
 Your password for monitoring with EthMan and other utilities that support the same network API.

-### shard
+### shardId
 Optional algorithm parameter.
 Can be used to set a shard ID for QuarkChain solo mining.
 Only shards using Ethash algorithm are supported.
 This parameter should be specified in hex, e.g. 0x1, 0x10001, 0x10002, etc. For more information on shards, visit [this](https://github.com/QuarkChain/pyquarkchain/wiki/Address,-Shard-Key,-Chain-Id,-Shard-Id) and [this](https://github.com/quarkChain/pyquarkchain/releases/latest) link.
+Default shard ID is 0x1.

+### farmRecheck
+Optional algorithm parameter.
+The interval (in milliseconds) between polling the node for new jobs in solo mining mode for QuarkChain.
+Default value is 200.

 ### cpuThreads
 Optional algorithm parameter for CPU mining.